HOTSONHONET/DiCare/ReadMe.md

 # How to run the application ?
 * Open command prompt inside the clone folder using `Shift + rightclick`
-* Type the below command, this will ask you for the video path and the cross line height in terms of precentage
 ~~~
 py wsgi.py
 ~~~